puppetlabs-seteam/control-repo-scaling-devops-success/Boltdir/README.md

 You should now have your windows host prepared for the demo.
 The demo will be performed via an RDP session to this host.

 NOTE: for the demo, run a "bolt plan show" and a "bolt task show" before going live.
-This will prelead things into memory and make things faster during the demo.
+This will preload things into memory and make things faster during the demo.
 There is a small pause when using bolt from windows in a new session (known issue), once bolt has run once it's faster going forward.